JeK566787/test-task-followers/README-1.md

 ---

 Hi!
-We are students of group named **'Quintet'** of GоIT academy We graduated **JavaScript** course and consolidated our received knowledge in practice developing this graduation project.
+We are students of the group named **'Quintet'** of GоIT academy.
+We graduated from **JavaScript** course and consolidated our received knowledge in practice developing this graduation project.
 The project created by... .
-Designers prepared for us 3 Versions of **team project layouts** mobile, tablet, desktop.
+Designers prepared for us 3 Versions of **team project layouts**- mobile, tablet, desktop.
 GoIT academy prepared technical tasks.

 **Tasks:**